connxio/docs/docs/Adapters/Outbound/email.md

 - **Send Attachments**: When turned on the CX message will be sent as an attachment.
 Both this and Send Message Body can be active at the same time.
 - **Send Message Body**: When turned on the CX will be sent as a message body.
 Both this and Send Attachments can be active at the same time.
 - **Use SSL**: Most hosts require SSL.
 Turn this on to make CX contact the host with SSL enabled.
 - **Duplicate Detection**: Terminate the message if the exact same has been processed any time within the last five days.
-ConnXio does not guarantee that no duplicates will be sent.
+Connxio does not guarantee that no duplicates will be sent.

 ## Retry